 Must be converted to 4.0 scale for consideration.

 From high school counselor, teacher or outside agency.

 Copy of ID or supervisory letter on station letterhead is acceptable.

 Please answer: “What it means to me to have my parent/guardian involved in securing our community.”
 (500-1,000 words)

 - Completed Community Service Form

-Step 1: Students should apply directly to their participating state (where first responder parent serves) or if state is not listed, to ESA directly. *Apply below if parent serves in CO.*
+Step 1: Students should apply directly to their participating state (where first responder parent serves) or if state is not listed, to ESA directly

-Step 2: Each participating state and ESA will announce a first place winner.
-Scholarship money will be awarded to all winners.
+Step 2: Each participating state and the national Electronic Security Association will announce a first place winner.
+Scholarship money will be awarded to all first round winners.

-Step 3: The ESA winner and winners from each participating state will be entered into an overall national award, where winners will be considered to win an additional $7,500 to the overall first place winner and $2,500 to the overall second place winner.
+Step 3: 16+ scholarship prizes will be awarded.
+The ESA winner and winners from each participating state will be entered into our finalists round.
+An overall national scholarship will be awarded, where winners will be considered to win an additional $12,000 for the first-place finalist and $4,000 to the second-place finalist.

-Step 4: The first place national winner and the student’s first responder parent will be invited to attend the Electronic Security Expo, June 11 in Nashville, where they will be officially acknowledged and presented with a check.
+Step 4: The first place national winner and the student’s first responder parent/guardian will be flown out to Louisville, KY and acknowledged on the ESX Stage on Thursday, June 8 where they will be presented with a check.